Understand and Prevent Whooping Cough

 Symptoms of whooping cough resemble those of a common cold, including:

-• nasal congestion,
+- nasal congestion,

-• runny nose,
+- runny nose,

-• fever, and
+- fever, and

-• mild cough.
+- mild cough.

 When the disease progresses to more severe stages, it leads to numerous rapid coughs followed by a high-pitched “whoop” sound.

-What long-term effects whooping cough may pose?
+What are the possible long-term effects of whooping cough?

 The disease can be most severe in unvaccinated infants, posing a risk of serious complications such as pneumonia, encephalopathy, seizures, and even death.
 In adults and older children, it may lead to temporary breathing difficulties, broken ribs, rectal prolapse, and hernias.